 Check back with us for more.
 This page is still being updated.

 It should come as no surprise that the best beaches in Thailand also rank as some of the best beaches in the world.
 For this reason, Thailand holds the number one spot for having some of the best beaches in Asia.
 Beautiful sandy white beaches dot almost every coastline on the islands of Thailand.
-With so many to choose from, picking the perfect beach for an island vacation might be more difficult than you think.
+With so many beaches to choose from, picking the perfect beach for an island vacation from Australia or other parts of the world might be more difficult than you think.
+Since Thailand is such a popular destination for travelers, it is easy to find cheap flights from countries like Australia and New Zealand.
+Make sure to plan your trip in advance since airline tickets are less expensive.

 Patong Beach Image Source